I’ll count the repetitions and provide form cues for all six lower body exercise. All you have to do is press ‘play’ and follow along.

 Goblet squat jumps are a powerful HIIT exercise to build lower body strength, specifically for the glutes, while also raising your heart rate to burn fat.

-How to Properly Perform a Goblet Squat Jump:
+How to do a Goblet Squat Jump:

-How to Properly Perform a Straight Leg Deadlift:
+How to do Straight Leg Deadlifts:

 Note, range of motion for this exercise will look different on each individual.

 Trainer Tip: Your arms are simply a vehicle for moving the dumbbell throughout this dumbbell swing exercise.
 Your legs do the majority of the heavy lifting, generating power to move the dumbbell.